RaviTambade/SDM/softwaretesting.md

 <img src="/images/SWTesting/stlc.png" />

 ### Six major phases in STLC Model
-* Requirement Analysis
-* Test Planning
-* Test case development
-* Test Environment setup
-* Test Execution
-* Test Cycle closure

 ### 1.Requirement Analysis

-Activities in Requirement Phase Testing:
+<b>Activities:</b>
-* Identify types of tests to be performed.
+1. Identify types of tests to be performed.
-* Gather details about testing priorities and focus.
+2. Gather details about testing priorities and focus.
-* Prepare Requirement Traceability Matrix (RTM).
+3. Prepare Requirement Traceability Matrix (RTM).
-* Identify test environment details where testing is supposed to be carried out.
+4. Identify test environment details where testing is supposed to be carried out.
-* Automation feasibility analysis (if required).
+5. Automation feasibility analysis (if required).

-Deliverables:
+<b>Deliverables:</b>
-* RTM (Requirements Traceability Matrix)
+1. RTM (Requirements Traceability Matrix)
 It is  a document that links requirements throughout the validation process.
 The purpose of the Requirements Traceability Matrix is to ensure that all requirements defined for a system are tested in the test protocols

-* Automation feasibility report. (if applicable)
+2. Automation feasibility report. (if applicable)

 ### 2.Test Planning
 Activities:
-* Preparation of test plan/strategy document for various types of testing
+1. Preparation of test plan/strategy document for various types of testing
-* Test tool selection
+2. Test tool selection
-* Test effort estimation
+3. Test effort estimation
-* Resource planning and determining roles and responsibilities.
+4. Resource planning and determining roles and responsibilities.
-* Training requirement
+5. Training requirement

-Deliverables:
+<b>Deliverables:</b>
-* Test plan /strategy document.
+1. Test plan /strategy document.
-* Effort estimation document.
+2. Effort estimation document.

 ### 3.Test case development

-Activities
+<b>Activities:</b>
-* Create test cases, automation scripts (if applicable)
+1. Create test cases, automation scripts (if applicable)
-* Review and baseline test cases and scripts
+2. Review and baseline test cases and scripts
-* Create test data (If Test Environment is available)
+3. Create test data (If Test Environment is available)

-Deliverables
+<b>Deliverables:</b>
-* Test cases/scripts
+1. Test cases/scripts
-* Test data
+2. Test data

 ###  4.Test Environment setup

-Activities:
+<b>Activities:</b>
-* Understand the required architecture, environment set-up and prepare hardware and software requirement list for the Test Environment.
+1. Understand the required architecture, environment set-up and prepare hardware and software requirement list for the Test Environment.
-* Setup test Environment and test data
+2. Setup test Environment and test data
-* Perform smoke test on the build
+3. Perform smoke test on the build

-Deliverables:
+<b>Deliverables:</b>
-* Environment ready with test data set up
+1. Environment ready with test data set up
-* Smoke Test Results.
+2. Smoke Test Results.

 ###  5.Test Execution

-Activities:
+<b>Activities:</b>:
-* Execute tests as per plan
+1. Execute tests as per plan
-* Document test results, and log defects for failed cases
+2. Document test results, and log defects for failed cases
-* Map defects to test cases in RTM
+3. Map defects to test cases in RTM
-* Retest the Defect fixes
+4. Retest the Defect fixes
-* Track the defects to closure
+5. Track the defects to closure

-Deliverables of Test Execution
+<b>Deliverables:</b>
-* Completed RTM with the execution status
+1. Completed RTM with the execution status
-* Test cases updated with results
+2. Test cases updated with results
-* Defect reports
+3. Defect reports

 ###  6.Test Cycle closure

-Activities:
+<b>Activities:</b>
 * Evaluate cycle completion criteria based on Time, Test coverage, Cost,Software, Critical Business Objectives, Quality
 * Prepare test metrics based on the above parameters.
 * Document the learning out of the project